Zeebuhh/v-server-setup/README.md

 I check to see if further configurations can be made from local machine, but the response is: [ Permission denied (publickey) ], which shows that it worked.

 ##############################################################################

+Now i want to install nginx to create a webservice for our server

+For this i first log into the server via ssh.
+Then i need to update our current repositories from our server to make sure i use the latest versions:

+    ->sudo apt update

+After this i can install nginx with this command:

+    ->sudo apt install nginx -y

+To check if the installation was successful:

+    -> systemctl status nginx.service

+returns:

+    ....Active: active(running)...

+indicating success.

+When using a webclient to the server IP-adress we can see the NGINX default UI.
+Now we want to change the default UI from the webserver.

+For this we go to '/var/www on our sever with root permissions (sudo) and create a 'alternatives' directory and a file named alternate-index-html

+    ->sudo mkdir /var/www/alternatives                          (directory creation)
+    ->sudo touch /var/www/alternatives/alternate-index.html     (file creation)

+To check if it worked (list) i can try:

+    -> ls /var/www/
+    -> ls /var/www/alternatives

+To let nginx knwo what configuirations we want for the webserver, we create a file 'alternatives' under 'sites-enables'.

+    ->sudo nano /etc/nginx/sites-enabled/alternatives

+In nano we can now insert as follows:

+    server {
+            listen: 8081;
+            listen [..]:8081;

+            root /var/www/alternatives;
+            index alternate-index.html;

+            location / {
+                    try_files $uri $uri/ =404;
+            }
+    }

+Here we have our requests listen on Port 8081, define our 'alternatives' path as resource for root and our index-page which will be my individual html file (alternate-index-html).
+All other locations on the page will be handled by the location configuration.

+The last thing we need is the alternate-index.html file itself:
+We exit and try:

+    ->sudo nano /var/www/alternatives/alternate-index-html

+now add custom html to the file, save and exit.

+To make changes effective we restart nginx and check if active state of the service is updated:

+    ->sudo service nginx restart
+    ->systemctl status nginx.service

+To check we go to a webclient at {hostipadress}:8081 or {hostipadress}:8081/{custom}

+##############################################################################